carlosmiguelpatino/FerromagneticResonance/README.md

 3. Specify the initial and end values.
 4. Specify how many are required in the simulations between the initial and end values.

 Once these parameters are set, the script will simulate all the variables values specified using the command `tclsh oommf_path boxsi -parameters "parameterName parameterValue" oommfScript.mif`

+For details in the function implemented in the script, visit the jupyter notebook included in this repository.